IfedayoAwe/The-Nips-Crib/README.md

 10. The url 'profile-api' points to the functions that update the user's 'profile picture'.
 An authentication token would be required in the header of the request and the corresponding values to the key: 'image', and then the new file
 11. To use the change_password function, an authentication token is needed, an old_password, new_password and confirm_password key is necessary.
 12. To reset password, the email is needed, a new token would be sent to the User's email, keys: 'token and password' would be needed to set the new password.
+13. To logout, the email is required, a request is sent and the current token would be deleted, the user would need to login again to generate a new token.

 ## Contribution
 Pull requests are and new features suggestions are welcomed.